461-160-0420 Effective 10/01/23

 - A filing group has a cost for utilities if it incurs a cost for heating or cooling; cooking fuel; electricity; water and sewerage; well installation and maintenance; septic tank system installation and maintenance; garbage and trash collection; service for a telephone, such as basic service fee, wire maintenance, subscriber line charges, relay center surcharges, 911 service, and taxes; or initial installation fees charged by a utility provider.

 - If the group incurs no cost for utilities in either its current home or in the home described in section (5) of this rule, then the shelter cost is calculated without an allowance for utilities.

-- If a homeless filing group uses a vehicle for shelter, the cost of fuel for the vehicle is considered a utility cost.
+- If a filing group experiencing homelessness uses a vehicle for shelter, the cost of fuel for the vehicle is considered a utility cost.

 - If a filing group incurs a cost for utilities, then the utility allowance is one of the following:

 - Allowance with heating or cooling.
 A full standard utility allowance of $469 per month is used if the household group (see OAR 461-110-0210) is billed for heating or cooling costs for its dwelling.
 Charges for any fuel and for electricity are considered heating costs if they are used for heating.
 A filing group who receives an energy assistance payment for the dwelling provided through the Low-Income Energy Assistance Act of 1981 is eligible for the utility allowance established by this paragraph (A).
 This energy assistance payment must be greater than $20 annually.